rthuffman/WFGY/ProblemMap/Inverse_Atlas/paper/README.md

 AI_NOTE_START

 Document role:
-This page is the paper companion page for the Inverse Atlas MVP.
+This page is the paper companion page for the current Inverse Atlas MVP paper.

 What this page is for:
-1. Explain the role of the current Inverse Atlas paper.
+1. Explain what the current paper already establishes.
-2. Explain how the paper relates to the runtime artifacts and the broader Inverse Atlas documentation.
+2. Explain how the paper should be evaluated at the current stage.
-3. Clarify what the paper already establishes and what it does not yet claim.
+3. Clarify what is already part of the public MVP layer and what is still future-facing.
+4. Prevent the paper from being misread as a claim that all later architectural layers are already complete.
-4. Help both humans and AI systems read the paper with the correct scope and architectural position.
+5. Help both humans and AI systems read the PDF with the correct scope, boundary, and maturity level.

 How to use this page:
-1. Read this page if you entered the paper folder directly.
-2. Use this page before reading the PDF if you want the cleanest scope framing.
+1. Read this page before reading the PDF if you want the cleanest scope framing.
-3. Use this page together with the Inverse Atlas main pages if you need the safest current claim boundary.
+2. Use this page to understand what the current paper contributes to the Inverse Atlas line.
+3. Use this page to distinguish framework contribution from empirical maturity.
-4. Treat this page as the local navigation page for the paper layer of Inverse Atlas.
+4. Use this page together with the runtime, experiments, and boundary pages for the safest interpretation.

 Important boundary:
-This page describes the current framework paper of the Inverse Atlas MVP.
+This page describes the current paper as a public beta framework paper for the Inverse Atlas MVP.
 It should not be used to claim that the full bridge layer, the full twin-atlas operating loop, or the full WFGY 4.0 system is already complete unless another page explicitly supports that claim.

 Recommended reading path: